gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

         ### end of each threadblock's kernel
 ```

 It's implied `DIM` is small, so that we can hold `tile_Q` in register memory throughout the duration of the kernel.
 This is the reason pretty much all models nowadays use `head_dim=128`.
-There are exceptions of course, like [MLA](https://arxiv.org/abs/2405.04434), which uses `head_dim=576` for Q and K, and `head_dim=512` for V. I should study [FlashMLA](https://github.com/deepseek-ai/FlashMLA) some day.
+There are exceptions of course, like [MLA](https://arxiv.org/abs/2405.04434), which uses `head_dim=576` for Q and K, and `head_dim=512` for V. Talking about this, I should study [FlashMLA](https://github.com/deepseek-ai/FlashMLA) some day.

 Online softmax is quite tricky to explain, so let's delay the explanation of that part.
-At the high level, we just need to know that online softmax will transform `tile_S` to `tile_P`, and also rescale `tile_O`.
+At the high level, you just need to know that online softmax will transform `tile_S` to `tile_P`, and also rescale `tile_O`.

 ## Version 1 - Basic implementation

 We will follow the typical MMA flow
 - Load a 2D tile of data from global memory to shared memory using [cp.async](https://docs.nvidia.com/cuda/parallel-thread-execution/#data-movement-and-conversion-instructions-cp-async).
-This requires Ampere (sm80 and above).
+This requires Ampere (sm80 and newer).
 - Load data from shared memory to register memory using [ldmatrix](https://docs.nvidia.com/cuda/parallel-thread-execution/#warp-level-matrix-instructions-ldmatrix).
 - Call [mma.m16n8k16](https://docs.nvidia.com/cuda/parallel-thread-execution/#warp-level-matrix-fragment-mma-16816-float) for BF16 matrix multiplication (and accumulate).

 I want to focus on implementing the algorithm correctly first, hence I leave out more complicated tricks like shared memory swizzling and pipelining.
-This reduces the surface area for mistakes, and we will revisit them later.
-I will go through these briefly since they are not the focus of this blogpost.
-Readers are welcome to refer to matmuls with Tensor cores articles for more detailed explanations.
+This reduces the surface area for mistakes, and we will revisit them later for performance optimization.

 ### Global to Shared memory data transfer